GA-datascience/Kaggle-Quora/README.md

 # Update Logs
 <br>

+* **Version 1.6 - 20th April 2017:**

+  + Finally best score so far.
+Managed to make good use of the LSA components features.
+  + Distance features can be further distingused.
+Alson did the distance for **single** vector.
+If you define LSA components and apply      distance, it can be a seperate feature.
+  + Based on Alson's functions for distance, I created a euclidean and manhattan function for **single** vector.
+Essentially, there are     2 features based on euclidean and manhattan distances (total 4 )

 * **Version 1.5 - 17th April 2017:**

   + Add manhattan and euclidean distance, BUT note that we only use 1 value, instead of vectors.
 Could we use LSA to do it????